vchrombie/chaoss.github/CODE_OF_CONDUCT.md

 ## Who to Contact

-The following people comprise the CHAOSS Code of Conduct Team and are the only recipients of <chaoss-inclusion@lists.linuxfoundation.org>:
+The following people comprise the CHAOSS Code of Conduct Team and are the only recipients of <chaoss-conduct@googlegroups.com>:
- - Nicole Huesman
- - Armstrong Foundjem
+ - MaryBlessing Okolie
  - Georg Link
+ - Anita Ihuman

 ## Attribution